compbiorg/Trainings/README.md

 # Trainings
-This repository hosts ongoing, upcoming and past trainings
+This repository hosts ongoing, upcoming and past trainings.